Old-Fashioned Apple Pie From Scratch

-My apples were pretty sweet, if you have tart apples you might want to add a little more sugar.
+My apples were pretty sweet; if you have tart apples you might want to add a little more sugar.
 Just taste an apple slice.
-That will give you a pretty good idea how sweet your pie will be.
+That will give you a pretty good idea of how sweet your pie will be.

 If you have one of those pre-made pie crusts around, that makes it easier, but I didn't have one, and for my rainy day baking, I'm not so worried about quick and easy.
 Besides, there comes a time in every woman's life when she needs to make a pie crust from scratch, and this recipe is pretty forgiving.
 This only makes the bottom crust, so if you want a top crust, double it.
 I made a crumb topping for my pie.

-Then add the flour and work it though your fingers until the butter is pretty evenly distributed.
+- Then add the flour and work it through your fingers until the butter is pretty evenly distributed.
 It should be in little pea-sized clumps.

-Place the crust in your pie pan and unfold it.
-If you have any cracks just smush them together with your fingers.
-Trim off excess and use your fingers to pinch the crust all the way around as shown in the photos.
-It's not very fancy but it's easy and gives it that "hand crafted" look.
+- Place the crust in your pie pan and unfold it.
+If you have any cracks just squish them together with your fingers.
+Trim off the excess and use your fingers to pinch the crust all the way around as shown in the photos.
+It's not very fancy but it's easy and gives it that "handcrafted" look.

 The Crumb Topping

-OK, so you have your crust made, put the apples in it, spread them around so they look nice, they should be mounded up a little because they shrink during cooking, then sprinkle on the topping.
-Add an extra little sprinkle of cinnamon.
+OK, so you have your crust made, put the apples in it, and spread them around so they look nice—they should be mounded up a little because they shrink during cooking, then sprinkle on the topping.

 Bake in a 350° oven.
 Check to see if the apples are cooked by sticking them with a fork.
 I checked mine after an hour and the apples on the bottom seemed done, but the ones on top seemed dry, so I pushed them down a little with the back of a big spoon, then back in the oven for 10 minutes and they were done.
 You can put a piece of foil over it if you think the crust is getting too brown before the apples are done.